Mount Indefatigable Rock Climbing

 Hike across the dam and follow the main hikers trail that parallels he lake.
 Do not go up past the bear closure sign on the summit trail.
 The approach trail is pretty flat all the way to the scree slope when the route becomes very apparent.
 Don't follow any smaller offshoot trails that head downhill to the lakeshore, just follow the signs with hiker symbols on them.
 It's pretty straightforward.
 25 minutes to scree slope from car.
 Head up the scree to the base of the route.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Indefatigable:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Indefatigable: